 - diagnosed with a total permanent disability that meets our Plan definition and survives for at least six months, or - diagnosed with any of the critical illnesses that meet our Plan definition and survives for at least 30 days.
 We only cover the critical illnesses we define in this Plan Document and no others.

-Whether the Plan covers one or two lives, we will only pay out for one claim under this benefit.
+We will only pay out for one claim under this benefit.

 B2: How much we pay